 |In-Memory OLTP Tables||Supported||Not supported|

-Apparently, Azure SQL Data Warehouse looks by far a better solution for keeping historical data of unlimited size.
+Apparently, Azure Synapse Analytics looks by far a better solution for keeping historical data of unlimited size.
 At the same time, Azure SQL Database looks like an ideal platform for fast and reliable cloud transactional databases.
 However, we remain platform agnostic, and the choice of the platform and the architecture for the future system lies on customer’s shoulders.

 Mastering the customer’s system to perfection, we should consider creating automated ETL processes.
 We suggested leveraging Data Management Gateway after solving the initial issues with data extraction.
-Moreover, we can use the Data Warehouse Migration Utility to simplify the migration of already created database schemas from Azure SQL Database to Azure SQL Data Warehouse.
+Moreover, we can use the Data Warehouse Migration Utility to simplify the migration of already created database schemas from Azure SQL Database to Azure Synapse Analytics.